pfdubois/BridgeBidding/source/Glossary.rst

       are interchanged, as in Reverse Bergen or Reverse Drury.

    right-side
-      A bidding manuever designed to have the stronger hand be the declarer.
+      A bidding maneuver designed to have the stronger hand be the declarer.

    runout
       A method of escaping from a penalty double, such as a double of a 1N opener.